GekkotaDev/presentation-sierra-verde-2025-12-10/slides.md

 The scope of the game had originally been intended to be the groundwork for their respective theses with what is presented here being a major milestone

-It is unfortunate that things happen whether they were under our control or not.
+It is unfortunate that events out of our control and the aforementioned mishaps had significantly impacted the progression of our work.

 **Bitflip Softworks** hopes that nevertheless this sets their members up with the experience and groundwork necessary for their thesis and/or future games,